OVERVIEW

 Jay Lemery, MD

-Jay Lemery, MD, Is A Professor Of Emergency Medicine At The University Of Colorado School Of Medicine, Chief Of The Section Of Wilderness And Environmental Medicine, And Faculty in the Department of Environmental and Occupational Health At The Colorado School Of Public Health.
+Jay Lemery, MD, Is The Climate & Health Foundation Endowed Chair In Climate Medicine and Professor Of Emergency Medicine At The University Of Colorado School Of Medicine, Chief Of The Section Of Wilderness And Environmental Medicine, And Faculty in the Department of Environmental and Occupational Health At The Colorado School Of Public Health.
 He Is A Past-President Of The Wilderness Medical Society.

-In 2017, Dr Lemery co-authored ‘Enviromedics: the Impact of Climate Change on Human Health’ and in 2015 co-Edited ‘Global Climate Change and Human Health: From Science to Practice’, with a 2nd edition coming late 2020.
-Dr. Lemery was a technical contributor to the 13 U.S. Federal Agency, ‘Fourth National Climate Assessment’ (2018), and co-author on the landmark New England Journal of Medicine study on Excess Mortality in Puerto Rico after Hurricane Maria.
+Dr Lemery co-authored ‘Enviromedics: the Impact of Climate Change on Human Health’ and co-edited ‘Global Climate Change and Human Health: From Science to Practice’, now in its second edition.
+Dr. Lemery was a technical contributor to the 13 U.S. Federal Agency, ‘Fourth National Climate Assessment’, and co-author on the landmark New England Journal of Medicine study on Excess Mortality in Puerto Rico after Hurricane Maria.
 From 2011-2016, he was a consultant for the Climate and Health Program at the Centers for Disease Control and Prevention.

-Paul Auerbach, MD, is the Redlich Family Professor in the Department of Emergency Medicine at the Stanford University School of Medicine, and Adjunct Professor of Military/Emergency Medicine at the F. Edward Hébert School of Medicine of the Uniformed Services University of the Health Sciences.
-He is a founder and past president of the Wilderness Medical Society and elected member of the Council on Foreign Relations.
-Dr. Auerbach is editor of the definitive textbook Wilderness Medicine and author of Field Guide to Wilderness Medicine and Medicine for the Outdoors.
+Paul Auerbach, MD, was the Redlich Family Professor in the Department of Emergency Medicine at the Stanford University School of Medicine, and Adjunct Professor of Military/Emergency Medicine at the F. Edward Hébert School of Medicine of the Uniformed Services University of the Health Sciences.
+He was a founder and past president of the Wilderness Medical Society and elected member of the Council on Foreign Relations.
+Dr. Auerbach was the founding editor of the definitive textbook Wilderness Medicine and author of Field Guide to Wilderness Medicine and Medicine for the Outdoors.
 He was the founding co-editor of the journal Wilderness & Environmental Medicine and is one of the world’s leading experts in wilderness medicine and emergency medicine.

 Dr. Auerbach served as a first responder to the earthquakes in Haiti (2010) and Nepal (2015) and was instrumental in creation of the Nepal Ambulance Service.
 Former Chief of the Divisions of Emergency Medicine at Vanderbilt and Stanford Universities, he has also been a faculty member at Temple University and the University of California, San Francisco.
 Dr. Auerbach was one of the first proponents of physicians becoming active participants in the discussions on issues related to the environment and global climate change through his advocacy in helping to create the Environmental Council of the Wilderness Medical Society and a widely-read commentary published in the Journal of the American Medical Association in 2008 titled “Physicians and the Environment.”

 He has been honored by the Divers Alert Network as the DAN/Rolex Diver of the Year and with a NOGI Award for Science from the Academy of Underwater Arts and Sciences, and recognized by the 98th Civil Affairs Battalion (Airborne) for his work in Haiti.
-He continues to seek opportunities to assist others and make the world a better place.
+He lived a life to seek opportunities to assist others and make the world a better place.